MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

 2. In this step you can also edit and transform the data.
 First, choose an entity to edit or transform and then use one of the menus located at top of the Power Query window to find a specific transformation (those are shown in blue above).
 Also note that each transformation will be added as a processing step, as illustrated in green above, which can always be modified as needed.

-3. Lastly, you can add additional entities to your data source by selecting **Get Data** as shown below in red:
+3. Lastly, you can add additional entities to your data source by selecting **Get Data** as shown below in red.

    > [!div class="mx-imgBorder"]
    > ![](media/data-source-get-data.png "Get Data")

-Note that the next few transformations are highly recommended:
+Note that the next few transformations are highly recommended.

    - If you are ingesting data from a CSV file and the first row has headers, you should open the **Transform Table** menu and then select the **Use headers as first row** option.